PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 layout-recovery selection, and adjacent owners remain unchanged.
 The focused gate passes `367 passed in 18.59s`, the 105-file branch-changed suite passes `1663 passed in 31.71s`, and targeted static validation passes.

+The three adjacent late Conv1D unary owners are now characterized as fixed one-key results for the basic, rank-4, and fan-out forms.
+Each wrapper accepts GraphIndex and LayoutState, has one direct call, and each owner prunes unused tensors even when its rewrite counter is zero.
+Strict retention selects three unconsumed observation targets together without changing their adjacency between Swish and InstanceNorm passthrough owners.
+The focused gate passes `487 passed, 1 xfailed in 18.25s`, the 106-file branch-changed suite passes `1665 passed, 1 xfailed in 32.70s`, and targeted static validation passes.